dhanji/g3/README.md

 - **Context Window Management**: Intelligent tracking of token usage with context thinning (50-80%) and auto-summarization at 80% capacity
 - **Tool System**: Built-in tools for file operations, shell commands, computer control, TODO management, and structured output
 - **Streaming Response Parser**: Real-time parsing of LLM responses with tool call detection and execution
+- **Smart Project Awareness**: Automatically detects and respects `.gitignore` patterns, informing the agent about ignored files
 - **Task Execution**: Support for single and iterative task execution with automatic retry logic

 #### **g3-providers**